Meskeremhab/Meskeremhab/README.md

-### Hello, this is meskerem 👋
+### Hello, This is Meski 👋

 ## 👨‍💻 About Me

-Hello!
-I'm Meski, master's student in computer science with background of Electronics and communication Engineering.
+ Master's student at IE in computer science with background of Electronics and communication Engineering.

 ## 🔧 Projects

 ### Project 1

- **Name:** Non-invasive glucometer  \n **Description:** a non invasive glucometer that works by using infrared light at  specified wavelength.
+ **Name:** Non-invasive glucometer
+ **Description:** a non invasive glucometer that works by using infrared light at  specified wavelength.